Thomsch/untangling-tools-benchmark/README.md

 - `<out-dir>/decomposition/<toolname>/<project_id>/time.csv  The time for the given tool to process the given bug.
   To aggregate all the results in one file, run `scripts/aggregate_time.sh <out-dir>`.
 - `<out-dir>/evaluation/`: Folder containing the decomposition results.
 Each bug has its own sub-folder and contains the following:
   - `truth.csv`: The ground truth of the bug-fixing commit.
-We define a changed line as either a line removed from the original (buggy) file (-) or a line added to the modified (fixed) file (+).
+We define a changed line as a line from the diff from the buggy to the fixed version in CSV.
+The changed line can be a deletion or addition.
 Each changed line is assigned one of three groups: 'fix' (a bug-fixing line), 'other' (a non-bug-fixing line), or 'both' (a tangled line).
 The file has a CSV header.
-    TODO: What is a "changed line"?
-Is it a line from the diff, or from the original program?
-Is it a string or a hunk line as provided by the unidiff package?
   - `smartcommit.csv`: The decomposition results of SmartCommit in CSV format.
 Each line corresponds to a changed line and its associated group.
 The file has a CSV header.
   - `flexeme.csv`: The decomposition results of Flexeme in CSV format.
 Each line corresponds to a changed line and its associated group.
 The file has a CSV header.
   - `file_untangling.csv`: The decomposition results of file-based untangling in CSV format.
 Each line corresponds to a changed line and its associated group.
 The file has a CSV header.